Your Guide To Chinnar Wildlife Sanctuary In 2025

 During summer, from April to May, temperatures range from 25°C to 37°C, accompanied by higher humidity levels.
 The monsoon season, lasting from June to September, brings heavy rainfall and temperatures ranging from 23°C to 32°C.

-The sanctuary’s winter season spans from October to March, characterised by dry weather and temperatures ranging from 15°C to 28°C. This season is particularly suitable for exploring the sanctuary’s rich biodiversity, engaging in activities such as trekking, and observing wildlife.
+The sanctuary’s winter season spans from October to March, and it is characterised by dry weather and temperatures ranging from 15°C to 28°C. This season is particularly suitable for exploring the sanctuary’s rich biodiversity, engaging in activities such as trekking, and observing wildlife.

 Coimbatore Airport is the nearest airport to this wildlife sanctuary